News and announcements

 This page lists current employment opportunities, summer internships, workshops, summer schools and provides links to various news media.

-Save the dates: The course RapiData 2016 on Data Collection and Structure Solving will take place on April 24-29 2016, preceded by the course Crystallization: Focus on Micro and Nano Crystals and High Throughput Methods on April 19-22 2016.
+Save the dates: The course RapiData 2019 on Data Collection and Structure Solving will take place on May 5-10 2019.
+Late applications are still open.
+See the course announcement for more information.